-Oat flour is a wonderful and totally underestimated flour that can be used in many of your home baking recipes, and the great thing about it is it’s naturally gluten free (although you will have to double check labeling if you are truly gluten intolerant as oats can often be processed in factories alongside other gluten containing products).
-In this post I will show you how to make homemade oat flour in 60 seconds, which is then immediately ready for use in whichever way you choose.
+Oat flour is a wonderful and totally underestimated flour that can be used in many of your home baking recipes, and the great thing about it is it’s naturally gluten free (although you will have to double check labeling if you are truly gluten intolerant as oats are often be processed in factories alongside other gluten containing products).
+In this post I will show you how to make homemade oat flour in 60 seconds which is then immediately ready for use in whichever way you choose.

 Making your own Flour

-The beauty of making your own is you can apply this method to make a flour from pretty much any grain, nut or seed you wish, all ready for immediate use in you favorite recipes.
+The beauty of making your own is you can apply this method to make a flour from pretty much any grain, nut or seed you wish, and all ready for immediate use in you favorite recipes.

 Gluten Free Flours

-When it comes to baking with gluten free flours, you will need to make some amendments to your favorite recipes to stop the bakes being too crumbly.
-It’s the gluten that gives a lot of baked products their chewy elastic texture, and without it bakes can be too heavy and fall apart easily.
+When it comes to baking with gluten free flours you will need to make some amendments to your favorite recipes to stop the bakes being too crumbly.
+It’s the gluten that gives a lot of baked products their chewy elastic texture and without it bakes can be too heavy and fall apart easily.

 - NUTRITIONAL BENEFITS – Different grains, and indeed nuts and seeds (which is what some flours are made of), often have better nutritional profiles and can be a lot healthier than wheat for these reasons alone.
 Don’t get me wrong, wholegrain wheat does have its benefits on the nutritional front and can be full of fiber and B vitamins, but is often not as high as the other wheat free flours.
-For instance, seed flours such as buckwheat, flax, chia, and quinoa contain impressive amino acid profiles, making them much higher in protein than grains.
-Quinoa is a known superfood that also contains omega 3 fatty acids, making it an all round ‘whole food’ source of healthy fats, carbohydrates and protein.
+For instance: seed flours such as buckwheat, flax, chia and quinoa contain impressive amino acid profiles, making them much higher in protein than grains.
+Quinoa is a known amino acid rich superfood that also contains omega 3 fatty acids, making it an all round ‘whole food’ source of healthy fats, carbohydrates and protein.

-- YOU WILL MAKE MORE HOMEMADE FOOD – Which obviously means you will eat healthier, as you will know EXACTLY what is in your food and you can control how much sugar, fat, and calories goes into it.
+- YOU WILL MAKE MORE HOMEMADE FOOD – Which obviously means you will eat healthier as you will know EXACTLY what is in your food and you can control how much sugar, fat, and calories goes into it.